The Jack Spaeth Care for Creation Environmental Grant

 The mission of the Jack Spaeth Care for Creation Environmental Grant is to encourage innovation and to empower members of the Episcopal Church in Connecticut to educate, witness and invite change in our congregations and communities with the goal of embracing a global vision of climate justice and preserving and celebrating God's creation.

-Grant applications are due Jan.
-31 and August 15.
+Grant applications are due by April 3, 2021, and grantees will be announced April 22, 2021.
 The application can be downloaded here in the grants folder of the file repository.

 The grant committee includes the Rev. Virginia Army, Chair; the Rt.
 Rev. Dr. Laura Ahrens, the Rev. Stephanie Johnson, the Rev. Sandra Stayner, Audrey Scotti, and Dr. Letty Naigles.

 Questions and Applications should be sent to the Rev. Virginia Army at email@example.com or c/o St. John’s, 523 Hartford Turnpike, Vernon, CT 06066.

 All of these should be involved in some form, although successful projects may weight some criteria more than others.
 The criterion intentionally encompass the Five Marks of Mission.